 Our methodological approach may be compared and contrasted with the classical Walras-Arrow-Debreu (W-A-D) general economic equilibrium model and its extension by Lucas.
 The W-A-D model is essentially non-institutional and static.
 No institutions are present in this model and the market structure of the economy is ad hoc in the sense that the "invisible hand" brings the system to a resting point.
 All the real world phenomena that pertain to credit, liquidity, default and financial intermediation are absent from the classical paradigm.
 In addition, the W-A-D is static and cannot be defined properly out of equilibrium.
 Through the operation of the invisible hand, one can study the equilibrium properties of the model, provided that one such equilibrium is selected arbitrarily, because the classical model manifests a great degree of indeterminacy.
 In other words, since there are more unknowns than equations, the equilibrium specification requires additional ad hoc assumptions to be well defined.
-Thus, the process that leads to an equilibrium outcome is undefined and patently absent from this model.
+Thus, the process that leads to an equilibrium outcome is undefined and patently absent from that model.

 Our methodological approach is not subject to any of the above criticisms.
 In particular, both the minimal institutions emerge as logical necessities to close our model and the process of adjustment is an integral part of our framework.
 The degrees of freedom that actually exist, even in the classical model, are so many that institutions have to emerge to generate a determinate solution.
-Unless one is prepared to make the following implausible assumptions:- then money (fiat or commodity) has to be introduced as a means of payment.
-Money and the associated transactions technology remove the nominal indeterminacy which the classical W-A-D model (even without uncertainty) manifests.
-In addition, the transactions technology that we introduce underscores the importance and the real effects of liquidity in the economy and, consequently, of monetary policy.
-In our approach there exists a genuine interaction of the real and the financial sectors of the economy.
-The study of monetary policy must be done in a framework where credit, money and liquidity matter.
-Analysis of monetary policy and, more generally of fiscal and regulatory policy in a non-monetary world is akin to performing surgery on the operating table without the patient being present!
+Unless one is prepared to make the following implausible assumptions: